-Through lecture, lab and practical sessions, students learn how to assess and treat common injuries and medical problems in a remote setting.
-This course provides students with experience that will improve judgement in regard to incident prevention.
-Passing this course gives the students a two-year WFR
+Through lecture, lab and practical sessions, students learn how to assess and treat common injuries and medical problems that may occur in remote settings.
+This course provides students with valuable experiences that will improve judgement and promote incident prevention.
+Passing this course gives students Wilderness First Responder (WFR) certification for two years.

 Applied Outdoor Leadership